 Skip to Main Content

-Open Access& Publishing Models
+Open Access, Publishing Models & Journal Selection

-This guide provides an overview of the Open Access Concepts, benefits, and Open Access publishing models
+This guide provides an overview of the Open Access concepts, benefits, and Open Access publishing models

-What are OA Publishing Models?
+What are OA common publishing models?

 • Gold: The author submits the scholarly work to a publisher who will provide Open Access output immediately with no embargo period (waiting time).
 It includes APCs.
 Check out Elsevier's journals video about gold journals.